-Increased energy levels, improved brain health and weight management are some key motivators in striving for a nutritious lifestyle.
-Most simply, the foods you eat are the basis of long-term health.
+Heart health, strong bones, better mood, increased energy levels, improved brain health and weight management are some key motivators in striving for a nutritious lifestyle.
+The foods you eat are the basis of long-term health.
 And the way to eat healthy for life is to emphasize plants and nutrient-dense proteins, fats and carbohydrates.

 A balanced diet requires that you consume nutritional foods that feed your body and mind.
 The USDA recommends that meals should consist largely of fruits and vegetables.
 The other half should be dedicated to grains and protein.
 Diversifying your plate with appropriate amounts of each food group will help you acquire the necessary macronutrients for day-to-day energy, muscle growth and recovery, and overall health.

 A person’s body cannot produce everything that it needs to function – which is why additional nutrients need to be consumed through dietary sources to maintain optimal health.
 There are six essential nutrients: vitamins, minerals, protein, fats, carbohydrates and water.
 And these six are divided into two categories: micronutrients and macronutrients.